Cytoreduction

 Why Expertise Matters

-Cytoreduction sits at the highest end of complexity in pelvic surgery, where outcomes depend heavily on judgment, training, and the ability to manage unexpected findings.
+Cytoreduction sits at the highest end of complexity in abdominal-pelvic surgery.
+Outcomes depend heavily on judgment, training, and the ability to manage unexpected findings.
 Extensive pan-abdominopelvic endometriosis or malignant degeneration can be socked into multiple very difficult to access anatomic areas; incomplete removal can contribute to persistent symptoms and diminished chance for survival if cancer is present, while overly aggressive surgery can risk organ injury and higher complication rates during recovery.
 Choosing a surgeon with advanced expertise in complex abdomino-pelvic disease and MIGS can make a meaningful difference in both safety and long-term relief.

 This is one reason Lotus emphasizes specialized surgical leadership.
-Dr. Steven Vasilev has extensive experience in complex pelvic surgery and oncologic-level decision-making, which is particularly relevant when there is concern for rare malignant transformation or when anatomy is severely distorted.
+Dr. Steven Vasilev has extensive decades-long experience in complex pelvic surgery and oncologic-level decision-making.
+This is particularly relevant when anatomy is severely distorted due to advanced endo and fibrosis, or there is concern for uncommon malignant transformation.
 A quaternary specialist is also more likely to coordinate the right multidisciplinary team when required, optimize minimally invasive MIGS options, and integrate post-op rehabilitation to support durable recovery.
 To explore whether your case might fit the scenarios described above (or whether advanced Endometriosis Excision Surgery is the mostly likely need), consider us and schedule a consultation.

 Frequently Asked Questions